Since it was founded in 1718, New Orleans

-In the 40th year, it has mushroomed from a small gathering of
+Now in the 51st year, it has mushroomed from a small gathering of

-participants, predominantly gay and lesbian, and generating almost
+participants, predominantly gay and lesbian, and generating over

-ranks it among the city's top five tourist events.
+ranks it among the city's top three tourist events.

 by one reporter as "a happening of haberdashery fit for an LSD Alice in

 Wonderland," Southern Decadence 2023 will be as outrageous as

 ever and live up to its reputation as New Orleans' largest gay

 street fair.
 It all begins in earnest six weeks